daftmaple/announce-once/README.md

 # Announce Once

+Simple bot to:

+- run announce command with inbuilt cooldown
+- shoutout-on-raid

-Simple bot to run announce command with inbuilt cooldown.
-You can run this for multiple channels where your bot is modded.
+You can run these features for multiple channels wherever your bot is modded.

 ## Setup